How to Start Deer Stalking

 - Monday, 16 July 2018

-Professional deer stalker Peter Jones offers some guidance on how to start deer stalking.
+Professional deer stalker Peter S Jones offers some guidance on how to get started in deer stalking.

 At County Deer Stalking enquiries about how to start deer stalking in the UK are without doubt the most frequent enquiries that we receive.
-Despite the initial perception that getting into deer stalking is complicated and rather opaque, it is in fact a relatively straight forward question to answer.
+Despite the initial perception, that starting out is complicated and rather opaque, it is in fact a relatively straight forward process.

 So, having decided that you want to start deer stalking and having been frank with yourself about your experience, the next thing to do is get stuck into some research.
 There are heaps of articles and videos on the internet, many of which will give you a valuable insight into what deer stalking is all about.